Installing a Dampp-Chaser® in a Yamaha HQ100

 The Yamaha HQ100 is a so-called “gray-market” upright.
 A gray market piano is one that’s authentically manufactured by Yamaha, but is not intended for sale in a specific geographic region or country.
-Instead, it’s sold as “gray market” — a market that exists outside of the official distribution channels and is not authorized by the manufacturer.
-In this case, the HQ100 is the Japanese version of the Yamaha MX100II, with a few small modifications.
+Instead, it’s sold as “gray market” — a market that exists outside the official distribution channels and is not authorized by the manufacturer.
+In this case, the HQ100 is the Japanese version of the Yamaha MX100II, an upright Disklavier, with a few small modifications.

-However, the HQ100 has one significant oddity: There are only two support posts.
+The Yamaha HQ100 has one significant oddity: There are only two support posts.
 The double bucket system usually installed just doesn’t fit.
 So in this case, after communicating with Dampp-Chaser, I opted to install a full-size bucket on the rear of the system.
-A thin layer of foam or neoprene needs to be pasted to the sound-board side of the bucket, and a full-size baffle needs to be installed, but otherwise the system is installed like a typical back-side system.
-The dehumidifier brackets did require some bending to get them to fit properly.

 During the winter months, many clients leave the state of Maine.
 Their piano is left in Maine, which means there’s nobody to fill the Dampp-Chaser!
 This is a solution.